May 31st

 Meaning of the subhAShita:

-Like the rows of spokes of a wheel rise up and go down, so do the spokes of the wheel of fortune with changing times.
+Just as the rows of spokes of a wheel rise up and come down, so do the spokes of the wheel of fortune with changing times.

 Commentary: